 Code language: C++ (cpp)

-Assigning a structure into another structure
+Assigning a structure to another structure #

 C allows you to assign a structure to another by using the assignment operator (=